tjs3m4/OO-Comparison/name_spaces.md

 ```C#
 System.Console.WriteLine("System is a namespace!");
 ```
-Alternatively, use the keyword "using" followed by the name of the namespace you want to use.
+Alternatively, use the keyword `using` followed by the name of the namespace you want to use.
 ```C#
 using ExampleNamespace;
 ExampleClass.exampleFunction(x);